alexlawrence/reznik/README.md

 ####Code checks

-The output can be used to search for missing and circular dependencies, case mismatches between module ids and file names and for named modules which cannot be loaded due to missing or wrong configuration in the script loader (currently only require.config.paths supported).
+The module list can be analyzed in order to find:

+- Circular module dependencies
+- Missing module dependencies
+- Case mismatches between file name and module id (server file names are case insensitive but for module IDs cases matter)
+- Non anonymous module IDs which differ from the file name but have no loader configuration (currently only require.js supported)

 ###Environment